-NICOLE VENTURA, M.Sc, PhD is an assistant professor in the Division of Anatomical Sciences within the Department of Anatomy and Cell Biology.
-She is currently involved in the instruction of human anatomy for first and second year medicine and dentistry programs in addition to musculoskeletal and visceral anatomy courses for physical therapy, occupational therapy and kinesiology undergraduate programs.
+NICOLE VENTURA, MSc, PhD, is an Associate Professor in the Division of Anatomical Sciences within the Department of Anatomy and Cell Biology and an Associate Member of the Institute of Health Sciences Education and the Ingram School of Nursing.
+She is currently involved in the instruction of human anatomy for the following undergraduate health science programs: Nursing, Medicine, Dentistry, Physical and Occupational Therapy and Kinesiology.
 She completed her graduate degrees at Queen’s University with a background in anatomy teaching and basic science research; more specifically with a focus on the developmental origins of cardiovascular disease.
-As a Member of the Centre for Medical Education, she is now focusing on developing a platform in medical education research.
+As an Associate Member of the Institute of Health Sciences Education, she is now focusing on developing a platform in health science education research.